Wael1122/waa/Images-in-the-terminal.md

-I get a lot of comments/questions about how to get w3m-img mode working with<br \>
-neofetch.
-This wiki page will guide you through setting up neofetch/w3m-img and<br \>
-will try to explain the various quirks of this mode.
+I get a lot of comments/questions about how to get w3m-img mode working with neofetch.
+This wiki page will guide you through setting up neofetch/w3m-img and will try to explain the various quirks of this mode.

 ## Enabling Image Mode